Types of Rugby World Cup Online Betting Markets Available

 Betting Without the Favourite Rugby World Cup Wagers

 The Betting Without the Favourite Rugby World Cup wager, also known as Betting Withouts, means that punters whose team is not the favourite for the win can still get a good price for supporting them.
-For example, should a bettor have South Africa pegged for the Rugby World Cup win, Betting Without New Zealand would mean this market would have South Africa at 4/1 betting odds as opposed to 5/1 if New Zealand’s team were factored in.
+For example, should a bettor have South Africa pegged for the Rugby World Cup win, Betting Without India would mean this market would have South Africa at 4/1 betting odds as opposed to 5/1 if India’s team were factored in.